Master's in Nursing Online

 Admissions Requirements

-At this time, this program accepts students from the New England states of Maine, Vermont, New Hampshire, Massachusetts, Rhode Island, and Connecticut.
-UMass Lowell cannot confirm whether this program meets the educational, licensing, or certification requirements for states outside of New England.
+At this time, this program accepts students from Maine, Massachusetts and New Hampshire.
+UMass Lowell cannot confirm whether this program meets the educational, licensing, or certification requirements of other states.
 We recommend that you contact your home state's licensing agency to identify and determine licensing and certification requirements in your state.

 We are actively working on expanding program access to residents of other states and will update this website as soon as information becomes available.